Constructing a subsea pipeline

 Building Nord Stream 2 is a feat of expert teamwork and precision engineering.

-For each line of the twin pipeline, around 100,000 12 metre pipe sections will be welded together and laid over a distance of 1,200 kilometre underneath the Baltic Sea.
+For each line of the twin pipeline, around 100,000 12 metre pipe sections will be welded together and laid over a distance of 1,200 kilometres underneath the Baltic Sea.

 Every joint is rigorously examined to meet international quality standards and ensure the integrity of the pipeline.
 Every care is taken to minimise impacts on the marine environment.
 Every pipe delivery must be punctual so that pipe lay vessels can maintain their 24 hour daily production schedule.